Custom Reporting for Bespoke Ecommerce Systems

 A well put together ecommerce report:

-shows clear insights into customer behaviour, sales trends and how the business is running
+Shows clear insights into how your business is running and the metrics that matter

 Unfortunately for us all, a well structured reporting system doesn’t just build itself.
-Having a team of skilled developers, data analysts and business strategists is critical and ensures that reports are accurate, insightful and fully aligned with business requirements.
-Whether it’s custom data integrations, advanced analytics or predictive modelling, a knowledgeable and experienced team can transform raw numbers into meaningful business intelligence.
+Having a team of skilled developers, data analysts and/or business strategists is critical and ensures that reports are accurate, insightful and fully aligned with your business requirements.
+Whether it’s custom data integrations, advanced analytics or predictive modelling, a knowledgeable and experienced team can transform your raw numbers into actionable business intelligence.

-Custom reporting is not only useful for the ecommerce business itself, it is also useful for the prospects and customers who use the online store.
-Reports can shape and improve the shopping experience tenfold and allow businesses to provide their customers with the following -
+Custom reporting is not only useful for your business - it is also useful for the prospects and customers who use your online store.
+Reports can shape and improve the shopping experience tenfold and allow you to provide your customers with cool stuff:

 Personalised shopping

-Custom reports give businesses a way to analyse customer behaviour - browsing patterns to order history and preferences - all of this lovely data can be put to work to:
+Custom reports give you a way to analyse your customer's behaviour from browsing patterns to order history and preferences - all of this lovely data can be put to work to:

 Better customer support

 Who doesn't yearn for better customer support these days?
-Through the use of custom reports, support teams can access real time data which allows them to:
+Through the use of custom reports, your support staff can access live data which allows them to:

 How frustrating it is when you find the product you've spent a lifetime looking for - the holy grail - only to be hit with the 'out of stock' screen.
 All is not lost however as custom reports on inventory trends can: